Operation Elster: Interrogation

 The pair remained in custody at the Courthouse in Foley Square and underwent interrogation for approximately three weeks.

-A U.S. Navy Department report on their interrogation notes that it yielded intelligence on German submarine operations and Naval bases.
+A U.S. Navy Department report on their interrogation notes that it yielded intelligence on German submarine operations and naval bases.
 According to the report, Colepaugh was "a somewhat unstable New Englander but impressed his interrogators as attempting to tell the truth.
 [H]e is intelligent, very observant, and has an extraordinary visual memory for details.
 His attitude toward the interrogators was friendly and cooperative.
 He was always careful to distinguish between eye witness evidence and hearsay.
 The interrogators were under the impression that his helpfulness was inspired by the hope of escaping the death penalty".

 Gimpel was characterized in the same report as "a very difficult subject for interrogation.
 He was a professional German espionage agent, thoroughly indoctrinated in security.
-He believes that the death penalty awaits him and that nothing he can do will mitigate his sentence.
+He believed that the death penalty awaits him and that nothing he can do will mitigate his sentence.
 He was untruthful on several occasions with his interrogators and told them only what he believed they already knew.
 His statements are of very little value".

 The FBI undertook its own investigation into Gimpel and Colepaugh's backgrounds and activities, and in a report to President Franklin Roosevelt, J. Edgar Hoover noted that Colepaugh's mother claimed to be a cousin of the President and First Lady Eleanor Roosevelt and could produce genealogical evidence.
 Roosevelt dismissed this, however, telling Hoover, "He is no relation of mine".